 (Hantavirus Pulmonary Syndrome)

-DefinitionHantavirus is a serious infection that affects the lungs.
+DefinitionHantavirus is a serious lung infection.

 |Virus Attacking a Cell|

 |In a viral infection, the virus uses your cells to grow and reproduce, making you ill in the process.|

 |Copyright © Nucleus Medical Media, Inc.|